DataDog/dd-trace-java/README.md

 class InstrumentedClass {

     void method0() {
-        // Retrieve the tracer using the resolver provided
-        // Make sure you have :
-        //    1. added the agent to the jvm (-javaagent;/path/to/agent.jar)
-        //    2. a dd-trace.yaml file in your resources directory
+        // 1.
+Make sure dd-trace.yaml is in your resources directory
+        // 2.
+If using the Java Agent (-javaagent;/path/to/agent.jar), do not instantiate the GlobalTracer; the Agent instantiates it for you
         Tracer tracer = io.opentracing.util.GlobalTracer.get();

         Span span = tracer.buildSpan("operation-name").startActive();
-        new io.opentracing.tag.StringTag("service-name").set(span, "new-service-name");
+        new io.opentracing.tag.StringTag(DDTags.SERVICE_NAME).set(span, "my-new-service");

         // The code you're tracing
         Thread.sleep(1000);